leanprover/lean4/README.md

 * A **target** is the **fundamental build unit of Lake**.
 A package can defining any number of targets.
 Each target has a name, which is used to instruct Lake to build the target (e.g., through `lake buld <target>`) and to keep track internally of a target's build status.
 Lake defines a set of builtin target types -- [Lean libraries](#lean-libraries), [binary executables](#binary-executables), and [external libraries](#external-libraries) -- but a user can [define their own custom targets as well](#custom-targets).
 Complex types (e.g., packages, libraries, modules) have multiple facets, each of which count as separate buildable targets.
 See the [Defining Build Targets section](#defining-build-targets) for more details.

-* A **facet** is a element built from another organizational unit (e.g., a package, module, library, etc.).
+* A **facet** is an element built from another organizational unit (e.g., a package, module, library, etc.).
 For instance, Lake produces `olean`, `ilean`, `c`, and `o` files all from a single module.
 Each of these components are thus termed a *facet* of the module.
 Similarly, Lake can build both static and shared binaries from a library.
-Thus libraries have both `static` and `shared` facets.
+Thus, libraries have both `static` and `shared` facets.
 Lake also allows users to define their own custom facets to build from modules and packages, but this feature is currently experimental and not yet documented.

+* A **trace** is a piece of data (generally a hash) which is used to verify whether a given target is up-to-date.
+If the trace stored with a built target matches the trace computed during build, then a target is considered up-to-date.
+A target's trace is derived from its various **inputs** (e.g., source file, Lean toolchain, imports, etc.).

 ## Package Configuration Options